You are currently viewing Pros And Cons Of Hiring Independent Contractors vs Employees

 – Typically have strong independent working skills.

-– You can pay lower hourly rates.
+– Often lower hourly rates

-– Creates employee loyalty to the company.
+– Creates employee loyalty to the company

 – Can provide upskilling opportunities

-– May charge a higher fee.
+– May charge a higher fee

-– More difficult to sever the relationship
+– More difficult to sever the relationship or adjust for work volume

 – Businesses must pay taxes, salaries, insurance, etc.

-– Maintain responsibility for the employer/employee relationship.
+– Maintains responsibility for the employer/employee relationship

-– Responsible for training and management.
+– Responsible for training and management

-– Employees may lack the ability to work independently.
+– Employees may lack the ability to work independently

 Conclusion